To Eat or Not to Eat. That is the question…

 So one cold and snowy November long weekend, I had four days off work and figured that building an enormous gingerbread house would be the perfect way to while away that time.
 As a cake decorator, I regularly take on complex decorating projects, but this would be the ultimate.
 After selecting the most complicated gingerbread house pattern possible (although I cannot even follow a ‘very easy’ sewing pattern), I began to cut, mix, bake and glue.
 I burnt pieces, broke pieces, glued them upside down, had all my windows fall out (after I put on the roof- doh!), among other serious structural issues, not to mention the challenge of managing two eager kids “wanting to help” (which I had promised they could do).
 Though, I really didn’t even know what I was doing.
 I had only ever successfully made one other gingerbread house (about 1/6 the size of this one)

-Now I clearly do not understand the physics behind it, but somehow this monstrosity held together and stood (stay tuned for my gingerbread house tips at the end of this article for the whys and hows).
+Now I clearly do not understand the physics behind it, but somehow this monstrosity held together and stood upright.
 I was elated!
 I even managed to cover up the burnt pieces, the patched together walls, the candy mishaps and fix the broken windows.
 That is the beauty of food art – smoke and mirrors .

 Pre smoke and mirrors gingerbread house:

 I had never really thought past the building of it.
 I guess it was such a monumental task, one I was doing it with my 6 and 8 year old kids, that I figured we might not even get through it, much less thinking ahead to what would come next.